LEARN

 Threat Summary:

 A BirdLife “restricted-range” species.
-May be extinct on the entire W slope of the E Andes.
-This species is declining due to habitat loss from cattle grazing and burning for agriculture, and persecution as a crop pest.
-No international trade recorded and only light local trade.
+May be extinct on the entire western slope of the eastern Andes.
+This species is rapidly declining due to habitat loss from cattle grazing and burning for agriculture, and persecution as a crop pest.
+No international trade has been recorded, and only light local trade.
 Present in Chingaza National Park and adjacent protected areas.

 Range: